lesreddy/ecommerce-goodbean/TESTING.md

 ### User Stories

+Referring user stories in UX of Readme Goodbean responds in the following way:

 As a visitor to Goodbean I expect:
-1. To find what I am looking for easily and effectively
+1. To find what I am looking for easily and effectively - Yes (simple design)
-2. To use it effectively from any device including Mobile, Tablet and Desktop.
+2. To use it effectively from any device including Mobile, Tablet and Desktop - Yes (fully responsive)
-3. Be confident in the purchasing process so that it feels secure and reliable.
+3. Be confident in the purchasing process so that it feels secure and reliable - Yes (stripe functionality)
-4. To be able to make contact with Goodbean easily if needed
+4. To be able to make contact with Goodbean easily if needed - Yes (contact form)
-5. To be given a premium high quality experience to match the premium nature of the product.
+5. To be given a premium high quality experience to match the premium nature of the product - yes (could be more polish here or there)
-6. To be simple an uncluttered drawing my attention to the most important area of each page.
+6. To be simple an uncluttered drawing my attention to the most important area of each page. - yes (again, simple design makes it clear)
-7. To be able to search for products.
+7. To be able to search for products - Yes (search functionality)
-8. To be able to review products.
+8. To be able to review, edit and delete products - Yes can do a review but cannot edit and delete yet
-9. To access Social Media sites from the main site
+9. To access Social Media sites from the main site - Yes
-10. To access the location of the business from the main site.
+10. To access the location of the business from the main site. - Yes

 ### Validation